Richard Angelo

-Richard Angelo (born August 29, 1962) is an American serial killer who operated within Long Island and West Islip, New York.
-In 1989, he was convicted of murdering several of his patients and sentenced to 61 years to life in prison.
+Richard Angelo (born August 29, 1962) is an American serial killer and former nurse who operated within Long Island and West Islip, New York.
+In 1989, he was convicted of murdering several of his patients and sentenced to 50-years-to-life in prison.

 Early life

 Angelo was born on August 29, 1962, to parents who were both working in education.
 His mother was an economics teacher, and his father was a high school guidance counselor for the Lindenhurst school district on Long Island.
 He graduated from St. John the Baptist Diocesan High School in 1980 and then entered a two-year nursing program at Farmingdale State College, where he was a well-regarded honor student.

 Arrest

 Angelo first came to the attention of the public in October 1987 when he was suspected of poisoning a patient at then Good Samaritan Medical Center.
-He was accused of injecting Gerolamo Cucich with Pavulon via his I.V.
+He was accused of injecting Gerolamo Kuchich with pancuronium, a muscle relaxant, via his I.V.
 The patient felt unwell after the injection, and later paged a nurse to help him.
 Angelo was arrested for assault on the 73-year-old patient because he was the only person to match the description given to the police.

-Following his arrest, Angelo confessed to having poisoned other patients with Pavulon and Anectine.
+Following his arrest, Angelo confessed to having poisoned other patients with pancuronium and Suxamethonium chloride, both of which are paralytic agents used in anesthesia.
 As a result, as many as 30 recently deceased patients were exhumed and examined for traces of these powerful paralyzing agents.

-It was later concluded that he had poisoned at least 35 people at the hospital while working there for seven months.
-The poisoning resulted in ten deaths.
+In all, Angelo was suspected of poisoning at least 35 people at the hospital while working there for seven months, though the medical examiner was unable to conclusively attribute the deaths to the injections.
 He claimed that his motive was to portray himself as a hero.
 After poisoning his victims, he would wait until they went into cardiac arrest and then come by and save them in front of his colleagues.
 He was held in Suffolk County Jail for more than a year, awaiting trial.
 He declined to pay his $50,000 bail, fearing for his safety given the high-profile nature of the case.